Sound Party (2023 film)

-Sound Party is a 2023 Indian Telugu-language comedy written and directed by Sanjay Sheri and produced by Ravi Polishetty, Mahendra Gajendra and Sri Shyam Gajendra under the banner Full Moon Mediia Productions.
+Sound Party is a 2023 Indian Telugu-language comedy written and directed by Sanjay Sheri and produced by Poli Ravi, Mahendra Gajendra and Sri Shyam Gajendra under the banner Blue Moon Mediia Productions.
 The film stars VJ Sunny in the lead alongside Hrithika Srinivas and Sivannarayana.

 Synopsis

 A dimwitted unemployed father-son duo embarks on a quest for wealth, launching an eccentric family-run restaurant.
 But their dreams unravel when their eatery is shuttered illegally, leading to a series of chaotic comical events, including unwittingly yielding control of their lives to a local criminal MLA.
 Framed for a crime they didn't commit but unknowingly admit to, the two find themselves serving a death sentence amid the prison's perils.
 The son's valiant efforts to expose truths and save his family add layers of humour and heart, delving into themes of avarice and the bonds that endure.